alangpierce/sucrase/README.md

 * When invoking Node: `node -r sucrase/register main.ts`
 * As a separate binary: `sucrase-node main.ts`

+Options can be passed to the require hook via a `SUCRASE_OPTIONS` environment variable holding a JSON string of options.

 ### Compiling a project to JS

 For simple use cases, Sucrase comes with a `sucrase` CLI that mirrors your